DavidShears/LogParser/README.md

 * Expressjs/ejs - to handle the general process
 * socket.io - used to pass progress from the server to the client (useful on larger files)
 * nodemailer - used to allow email of spreadsheet once extract is complete
+* express-fileupload - used to handle upload of new Joomla/IIS log for processing

 ## Running